jvcarli/femder/README.md

 - Create and activate your `conda` environment:

-  Creating a new `conda` environment for each project you work on is considered a best practice, ensuring better management of dependencies and promoting a cleaner development workflow.
+  Creating a new `conda` environment for each project you work on is considered a best practice, ensuring better management and isolation of dependencies and promoting a cleaner development workflow.

   You **MUST** use Python >= 3.9, < 3.12.